wan19990901/CS262_Final/engineering_notebook.md

 'put': This command uploads a local file to the distributed file system.

-1: Extracts the local file path and SDFS file ID from the command.
+1: Extracts the local file path and file ID from the command.

 2: Obtains a list of IP addresses where the file will be stored.